Take It From A Perfume Expert —These 16 Affordable Zara Dupes Smell Seriously Expensive

 Other reviews: We also took other online reviews from independent buyers and perfume creators into into consideration, too.
 This allowed us to fully consider potential pros and cons of each perfume.

 To really give each dupe a fair trial, we have included a star rating system which we use to measure the quality of the scent both in terms of note composition and formulation, as well as its longevity.
+For more information on how we test our products, click here.

-Shop: The Best Zara Perfume Dupes 2025
+Shop: Popular Zara Perfume Dupes 2025

 Expert rating: